Dong Po Rou Recipe (Chinese Braised Pork Belly) – Authentic & Melt-In-Your-Mouth

 - Golden touch – Use homemade golden syrup for a richer, caramelized sauce.

-Dong Po Rou is best enjoyed with a simple bowl of steamed rice or soft, pillowy mantou buns, try my Pumpkin Mantou or Cheese Mantou for an extra treat.
-The rich, savory sauce soaks beautifully into the bread, making every bite pure comfort.
+Dong Po Rou is best enjoyed with a simple bowl of steamed rice or soft, pillowy mantou buns.
+You can also try my pumpkin mantou or cheese mantou for a slightly richer twist—the savory braised sauce soaks beautifully into the bread.

-Round out your meal with a few side dishes like stir-fried green beans with eggs, a fiery Sichuan-style tofu, or a comforting bowl of egg drop soup.
-A light pork and broccoli stir-fry also pairs well, balancing out the deep flavors of the braised pork belly.
+To balance the richness of the pork belly, serve it with lighter side dishes like stir-fried green beans with eggs, spicy Szechuan-style tofu, or a comforting bowl of egg drop soup.
+A quick pork and broccoli stir-fry also pairs well for a complete, satisfying meal.

 Dong Po Rou is a specific style of red-braised pork named after the Song dynasty poet Su Dong Po.
 It is simmered in wine, soy sauce, and sugar for a longer time than Hong Shao Rou, resulting in deeper caramelization, a more gelatinous texture, and an intensely savory-sweet glaze.